About me

 I’m based in Copenhagen (DK) but have lived and worked, on-and-off, for ten years in Barcelona (ES), five years in Shanghai (CN), five years in various cities in India and, for shorter periods of time, in Rotterdam (NL), Los Angeles (US), Durban (ZA) and Aalborg (DK).

-I’m currently studying nomadic architecture among Inuit, Sami and other indigenous people, while trying to create a floating community.
+I’m currently studying nomadic architecture among Bajau, Inuit, Sami and other indigenous people, while trying to create a floating community.

 CV pdf